 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.

 I have an old silver bracelet that was in my mom's jewelry box.
 I am pretty sure it is from Holland, but I don't know anything about it.
 The back middle piece has engraved characters, the left one looks like a capital K, the next figure is unreadable because of soldering (I think) and the last 4 are numbers.
+Not sure if the first one is a 1, but the others read 878.
+Anyone have any ideas?

 This is a lovely piece!